-Support Program for Economic and Enterprise Development (SPEED) is a USAID project to improve the business environment through better trade and investment policies.
-SPEED’s goal is to have more companies doing more business, resulting in increased trade and investment and a stronger competitive position for Mozambican firms, thus creating local opportunities for jobs and income growth.
+Support Program for Economic and Enterprise Development (SPEED) is a USAID project that improved the business environment through better trade and investment policies.
+SPEED’s goal was to have more companies doing more business, resulting in increased trade and investment and a stronger competitive position for Mozambican firms, thus creating local opportunities for jobs and income growth.

-The project focuses on reforming trade and investment policies and also emphasizes the policy implementation process, including monitoring implementation of reforms.
-SPEED’s work also focuses on increasing transparency around the legal framework for obtaining land use rights in Mozambique.
-The SPEED team delivers training and technical assistance that builds the capacity of business associations and corresponding government institutions and catalyzes trade and investment in Mozambique.
+The project focused on reforming trade and investment policies and also emphasizing the policy implementation process, including monitoring implementation of reforms.
+SPEED’s work also focused on increasing transparency around the legal framework for obtaining land use rights in Mozambique.
+The SPEED team delivered training and technical assistance that built the capacity of business associations and corresponding government institutions and catalyzed trade and investment in Mozambique.

 - Reduce the cost of doing business